MahdJudeh/CSC4330-Project-Challenge/ChallengeMeSRS.md

 If a user submits a challenge involving an individual&#39;s property or public property, damage or loss of said property could be a result.
 Therefore, our program will present an agreement to the user upon creating an account regarding possible loss, damage, or harm to an individual or property that could result from the use of our program.
 This will shift liability to the user upon agreement.

+  **4. DMCA(Digital Millennium Copyright Act) Violation**

+  If a dishonest user desires to gain user points in an unfavorable way, it is possible that video links(other than ones owned by the user) could be submitted plagiaristically.
+Guidelines for participating in the product community  will be presented to the user upon account creation to shift liability of plagiarism to the user.

  **5.3 Security Requirements**

   **1. Account Security**

 Due to sensitive information being contained within the user database, it must be ensured that each user is the only user able to access his own account.
-The user login feature will ensure a user&#39;s information remains private by requiring validation of a user&#39;s username and password.
-In order to prevent access from unwanted users(possibly on a public computer), a forced log-out will be implemented to log the user out as soon as the web page is closed.
+The user login feature will ensure a user’s information remains private by requiring validation of a user’s username and password.
+In order to prevent access from unwanted users(possibly on a public computer).